Slave narrative: Fictional

-The Underground Railroad by National Book Award winner Colson Whitehead takes place in an alternative version of the 19th century.
+The Underground Railroad by Colson Whitehead takes place in an alternative version of the 19th century.
 Cora, a slave on a cotton farm in Georgia escapes via the Underground Railroad.
 The novel was well received.
 It was said to possess "the chilling, matter-of-fact power of the slave narratives collected by the Federal Writers' Project in the 1930s, with echoes of Toni Morrison's Beloved" and could be considered as a modern-tale fictional slave narrative.

 Neo-slave narratives

 A neo-slave narrative — a term coined by Ishmael Reed while working on his 1976 novel Flight to Canada and used by him in a 1984 interview — is a modern fictional work set in the slavery era by contemporary authors or substantially concerned with depicting the experience or the effects of enslavement in the New World.
 The works are largely classified as novels, but may pertain to poetical works as well.
 The renaissance of the postmodern slave narratives in the 20th century was a means to deal retrospectively with slavery, and to give a fictional account of historical facts from the first-person perspective.